 Ski Instructors and Coaches

-Club members who demonstrate a commitment to teaching or coaching, qualify for reimbursement of CANSI or NCCP Course fees, as outlined below.
+Club members who demonstrate a commitment to teaching or coaching, qualify for reimbursement of CANSI or NCCP Course fees, as outlined below, and subject to prior approval from the Board of Directors.

 What’s the difference between an instructor and a coach?
 While instructors focus purely on the technical aspects of cross country skiing and fine-tuning for good technique, coaches take a more general approach to include fitness and training with some instruction also for technique.
 High level coaches have a combination of both CANSI and NCCP.

 CANSI and NCCP Course fees will be reimbursed upon their successful completion.
-For CANSI, reimbursement shall be made in two parts: after one season of teaching skiing, 50% shall be reimbursed and the remainder after the second season of teaching skiing.
-Note: To qualify, teaching applies only to on-snow instruction for a minimum of 8 hours throughout the season.
+For CANSI Level 1, reimbursement shall be made in two parts: after one season of teaching skiing, 50% shall be reimbursed (8 hours of on-snow instruction such as Learn to Loppet) and the remainder will be paid out when an additional 8 hours of on-snow instruction is completed the following season.

 Participation in CANSI National Seminars for CANSI instructors above level 2; these instructors must have shown a commitment to teaching for the Club during the past three years.